hpowell20/cs2063-master/Lab7-RoomPersistence/README-UsingAsyncTask.md

-# Lab 7 - Room Persistence Library
+# Lab 7 - Database Storage using Room Persistence Library

 In lecture we have explored different storage mechanisms available for app specific data.
 One of the more used alternatives is to make use of a [SQLite database](https://www.sqlite.org/) which allows for more complex structured data to be stored.
 We also learned that there are several issues and shortcomings with using SQLite directly.
 As such, Google recommends the use of the Room Persistence Library framework to help solve these issues.
 In this lab you will build a simple app that uses a SQLite database and Room for managing the data.